 - Have enough boxes.
-You need one box per cat in the household, plus one extra. - Experiment to find a litter your kitten likes: clumping, non-clumping, pellets, etc. For kittens under 6 months old, we recommend non-clumping, non-scoopable clay cat litter or biodegradable litter just in case they swallow the litter. - Keep the litter box immaculate; cats are extremely fastidious. - Use mild dishwashing liquid or hot water and vinegar to clean the box.
+You need one litter box per cat in the household, plus one extra. - Experiment to find a litter your cat likes: clumping, non-clumping, pellets, etc. - Keep the litter box immaculate; cats are extremely fastidious. - Use mild dishwashing liquid or hot water and vinegar to clean the box.
 Never use harsh chemicals like bleach or ammonia. - Scoop the box every day.
 Clean the box every two to three days, or at least weekly. - Place the litter box in a quiet, private area away from food and water bowls.